Parent Financial Aid Information

 If you are a parent of a dependent student, you will need to fill out the Free Application for Federal Student Aid - FAFSA.
 You can file the application online at fafsa.gov.
 The FSA ID - a username and password - has replaced the Federal Student Aid PIN and must be used to log into certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID, you can create one when logging in to fafsa.gov.

 After the FAFSA has been completed, Simpson University may request a copy of your federal tax transcript, W2s, and other supporting documents.
 If any additional documents are requested, or other supporting documentation, are requested, they are needed to complete the federal verification process as required by the Department of Education.
 Your son or daughter will not be able to receive any federal financial aid until this process is completed.
 If a student's document file is not complete by semester deadlines listed on simpsonu.edu/sfsdates, institutional financial aid may be cancelled.
-The verification worksheets are available on the Student Financial Services Forms page.
+If a student is selected for verification, they will receive an email from Simpson University requesting them to log into the Student Financial Services Eligibility Center and submit all the requested documents to confirm the accuracy of data provided by the applicant on the FAFSA.
 Please Note: until the verification process has been completed, any financial aid award given is an estimate only.
 Submit documentation as early as possible in order to receive a finalized award.

 Privacy Release Form